Powering NYC’s Clean-Energy Future

 What’s in it for me?

 Whether you live, work, or own property in New York City, MGN's facilities benefit you directly.
 For all New Yorkers, distributed storage relieves pressure on the grid, reduces the need for costly infrastructure upgrades, and helps drive down energy costs over time.
+We are on target to start providing $700k/year of discounted power to low-income NYC ratepayers in 2027!

 These facilities also reduce the need for gas peaker plants which emit pollution which has been shown to be dangerous to surrounding neighbors.
 That's not an abstraction.
 It's a measurable improvement in air quality, grid reliability, and long-term economic opportunity for the people who call this city home.